Gordon999/Pi-MP3_Player/README.md

 To run python3 MP3_Player.py

-To run at boot (assuming booting to GUI)...
+To run at boot (assuming booting to GUI) if using Buster or Bullseye. ..

 add @/usr/bin/python3 /home/pi/MP3_Player.py to the end of /etc/xdg/lxsession/LXDE-pi/autostart